 How to lower stress levels

-There are lots of everyday things you can do to help you manage and reduce your dress levels.
+There are lots of everyday things you can do to help you manage and reduce your stress levels.

 - practice mindfulness — yoga and meditation can help reduce anxiety and lower cortisol levels